What Is Shock Advertising and Should You Use It?

 It’s most likely that at some point in your life, you have come across an advertisement that has made you angry…or even shocked because it goes against moral or ethical standards.
 “How could they possibly advertise such a thing?”
 “Is it even legal for them to advertise in this way?”

-By no means at Sortlist are we endorsing this kind of marketing strategy, but we thought it would be interesting to share with our audience this dark form of marketing some companies feel the need to turn to.
+By no means at Sortlist are we endorsing this kind of marketing strategy, but we thought it would be interesting to share this dark form of marketing some companies feel the need to turn to with our audience.

 We promote honest advertising to create a sincere and ethical bond with our customers.